top of page

 Current Project:

-Thursday afternoons (fortnightly) - High school age participants
+Thursday afternoons (fortnightly) - Female and male participants (from year 4 age)

 Rev James was appointed Parish Priest in December 2017.
 He perceived a need where young males could develop confidence and increase socialisation skills in a supportive environment.
 He discerned that even within a rural setting, many boys did not have the skills nor the opportunity to work practically with their hands in a safe workshop situation.
 Concurrently, in conversation with parents there were a number of boys identified that required ‘male mentors’ in their lives due to family circumstances, isolation and disadvantage.

-The Anglican Parish, as part of Project Regenerate, would like to build a purpose built Boys’ Shed to expand participation and opportunity for young people in the Warracknabeal region.
+The Anglican Parish, as part of Project Regenerate, have built a purpose built shed to expand participation and opportunity for young people in the Warracknabeal region.

 ‘Rev’s Revolution’ was instigated by Rev James in August 2020.
 His aim is to ride 5,000kms on his bicycle in 365 days (01 Aug 20 - 01Aug 21) to raise $25,000 towards the building of a new Boys’ Shed on Anglican Church grounds. (click here for more info on Rev's Revolution)

-1. There is a desperate need for a supportive and safe environment for male participants to explore their creativity and develop practical and social skills appropriate for their age and social context.
+1. There is a desperate need for a supportive and safe environment for male and female participants to explore their creativity and develop practical and social skills appropriate for their age and social context.

 2. In our modern society, there are very few contexts where a ‘boys only’ space is provided.
 Current writing and research suggests that boys need a specified space to grow and build confidence, and eventually develop into fine young men.